berkeley-stat159/project-gamma/proposal/README.md

 the built PDF.
 Instead, just commit the changes to `proposal.tex` and push your commits to GitHub by the deadline.

-The proposal that you will submit on Thursday (10/1/15) by 21:00 must contain at least two paragraphs.
+The proposal that you will submit on Monday (10/5/15) by 21:00 must contain at least two paragraphs.
 The first will reference which paper & data set(s) you are planning on using for the project.
 You should do some preliminary work to guarantee that you can access and load the data, and report on it in the